Mapping dynamical systems into chemical reactions: Chemical maps

-We call the map that transforms dynamical system~(\ref{eq:ex1_translated2}) into the chemical system~(\ref{eq:ex1_timechange}) a \emph{time-change map}.
-More generally, the time-change map can be applied systematically as follows: assume that the first $K \ge 1$ equations from~(\ref{eq:dyn2}) are non-chemical, while the remaining $(N-K)$ equations are chemical; then, multiply \emph{all} $N$ components $g_1, g_2, \ldots, g_N$ of the vector field by $(x_{1} x_{2} \ldots x_{K})$.
+We call the map that transforms DS~(\ref{eq:ex1_translated2}) into CDS~(\ref{eq:ex1_timechange}) a \emph{time-warp map}.
+More generally, the time-warp map can be applied systematically as follows: assume that the first $K \ge 1$ equations from~(\ref{eq:dyn2}) are non-chemical, while the remaining $(N-K)$ equations are chemical; then, multiply \emph{all} $N$ components $g_1, g_2, \ldots, g_N$ of the vector field by $x_{1} x_{2} \ldots x_{K}$.

 This map is equivalent to a state-dependent change of time.
-In particular, consider system~(\ref{eq:ex1_translated2}) with an initial condition $\mathbf{x}_0 \in \mathbb{R}_{>}^2$ such that $x_1(t; \mathbf{x}_0) > 0$ over a desired time-interval.
+In particular, consider~(\ref{eq:ex1_translated2}) with an initial condition $\mathbf{x}_0 \in \mathbb{R}_{>}^2$ such that $x_1(t; \mathbf{x}_0) > 0$ over a desired time-interval.
 Let us introduce a new time, given by